-Customs can also be notified of registered trade mark rights to seize infringing products at the border.
+Customs can also be notified of registered trade mark rights to seize counterfeit products at the border.

-Design clearance searches are conducted less often than trade mark searches, as they are slow, expensive and include a very large field to search (including all patent, trade mark and design databases in the world).
+Design clearance searches are conducted less often than trade mark searches, as they are slow and expensive.

 In the event that a registered or unregistered design owner becomes aware of any infringing use, swift steps to seek to prevent that use are advisable.

 If a business operates in an industry in which confidential information is particularly important, it can conduct checks and (if appropriate) interviews with incoming employees or consultants to ensure that they do not intend to use any confidential information of a former employer in their new role.